EJF Keynote at the South Carolina Society of Health-System Pharmacists (SCSHP) 2026 Annual Meeting

 c.
 A pharmacy technician shall not assist in the practice of pharmacy in Louisiana with an expired renewal.

 d.
-An application for an expired pharmacy technician renewal, along with the appropriate fee, shall be submitted to the board’s Reinstatement Committee for consideration.
+An application for an expired pharmacy technician renewal, along with the appropriate fee, shall be submitted to the board’s reinstatement committee for consideration.

 4. A pharmacy technician shall notify the board, in writing, no later than 10 days following a change of mailing address.
 The written notice shall include the technician’s name, certificate number, and old and new addresses.

 5. A pharmacy technician shall notify the board, in writing, no later than 10 days following a change in location(s) of employment.
-The written notice shall include the technician’s name, certificate number, and name, address, and permit numbers for old and new employers.
+The written notice shall include the technician’s name, certificate number, and pharmacy name, address, and permit numbers for old and new employers.

 6. Upon written request of any certified pharmacy technician in active military service of the United States or any of its allies, the board may waive the requirement for the annual renewal of the certificate, including fees.